A Goal for Eco . Making Sustainable Affordable

 Order On-Demand is a new addition to the order process to eliminate waste for a sustainable future.
 It helps us to estimate production quantity better and avoid overproduction.
 Order On-Demand product range doesn't have the existing stocks available.
 After receiving your order, we will send the order to our HQ to make.
 It takes approximately two (2) to eight (8) weeks to produce and deliver the item from your order date.
 The item will be fulfilled as soon as possible when it is available.
 If you need the item urgently, please send your request to firstname.lastname@example.org.

-We commit to eliminating all virgin plastic in our supply chains by 2025, including packaging, shopping bags, shipping protection, and storage uses.
 Our shopping bags are made in 100% recycled paper since 2010, and we encourage our customers to bring their bags when shopping with us.
 We extend our efforts to our brand tag, made in 100% recycled paper, eco-friendly biodegradable material.